frans-fuerst/nanokontrol-config/README.md

-# Korg (TM) nanoKONTROL Studio (TM) config tool
+# Korg™ nanoKONTROL Studio™ config tool

-While there exists MIDI protocol specification for other Korg (TM) nano* products like nanoKONTROL (TM) or nanoKONTROL2 (TM), we have nothing for the more modern nanoKONTROL Studio (TM) (and thus no tools like [Nano-Basket](https://github.com/royvegard/Nano-Basket) for the nanoKONTROL Studio (TM)
+While there exists MIDI protocol specification for other Korg™ nano* products like nanoKONTROL™ or nanoKONTROL2™, we have nothing for the more modern nanoKONTROL Studio™ (and thus no tools like [Nano-Basket](https://github.com/royvegard/Nano-Basket) for the nanoKONTROL Studio™

-This project provides a CLI tool for reading and writing configuration from and to YAML based config files plus a basis for future nanoKONTROL Studio (TM) based projects which need to talk to the device using the proprietary MIDI based protocol.
+This project provides a CLI tool for reading and writing configuration from and to YAML based config files plus a basis for future nanoKONTROL Studio™ based projects which need to talk to the device using the proprietary MIDI based protocol.